ppy/osu-wiki/wiki/How_to_Run_osu!_on_Your_Mac_without_using_Boot_Camp.md

 -   1 Mac with an Intel Processor (Check [1](http://i286.photobucket.com/albums/ll103/mattyu007/Mac%20osu%20setup/osumacSetup01.png))
 -   A minimum of 1 GB Memory (Also in [2](http://i286.photobucket.com/albums/ll103/mattyu007/Mac%20osu%20setup/osumacSetup01.png))
 -   A minimum of 10 GB of free Hard Disk Space ([3](http://i286.photobucket.com/albums/ll103/mattyu007/Mac%20osu%20setup/osumacSetup01b.png))
-    -   Highlight the Macintosh HD icon on the desktop and press ?I
+    -   Highlight the Macintosh HD icon on the desktop and press ⌘I
 -   1 Windows XP disc or a disc image of a Windows XP disc

 Installing Virtualbox